naylor-b/testflo/README.md

 -------------------------------------

-testflo is used to test OpenMDAO as part of its CI process, so we run it nearly every day on linux, Windows and OS X under python 2.7 and 3.6.
+testflo is used to test OpenMDAO as part of its CI process, so we run it nearly every day on linux, Windows and OS X. It requires python 3.5 or higher.

 You can install testflo directly from github using the following command: